 And so I survived

 I thought the road will never end but of course it did.
-I didn’t die thank God because I’m yet to do Machu Picchu and the Galapagos.
+I didn’t die thank goodness, because I’m yet to do Machu Picchu and the Galapagos.
 After climbing out of the canyon, there’s another 45 minutes walk on flat land for breakfast.
 It’s amazing how you can keep going even if you swear you couldn’t anymore.
 We had breakfast, waited for the van, took another 2-3 hours ride to be back in Chivay for the hot spring “La Calera”.
 It was really nice ending to the trek, if only to be able to take a shower.
 It felt good to soak my numb and battered legs into 38°C water, even if it was sunny.
 Lunch and another long ride until we are back in Arequipa.

 wow you’re an inspiration! i’ll never whine again when going downhill on trekking hehehehe…